 Title Behaviour

-Date of Issue September 2022
+Date of Issue September 2023

-Review Date September 2023
+Review Date September 2024

 Prepared by Headteacher

 To be reviewed by Headteacher and Governors

 Appendices Appendix 1: Written statement of behaviour principles Appendix 2: EEF 'Improving Behaviour in Schools' Appendix 3: Behaviour Code Ladder of inappropriate behaviour and consequences Appendix 4: Saying 'well done!' for getting it right Appendix 5: The Thrive Approach

 Supply / distribution Available as a read-only document on the Fynamore School website and SharePoint and a hardcopy in the school office.

-Other relevant approved documents proved Safeguarding and Child Protection Policy
+Other relevant approved documents Anti-Bullying Policy Safeguarding and Child Protection Policy Exclusions Policy

 Authorised by Headteacher and Governors